-An upper eyelid lift requires making an elliptical cut in the crease of the upper eyelid within the natural fold of the skin, to remove excess skin and fat.
+An upper eyelid lift requires making an elliptical cut in the crease of the eyelid within the natural fold of the skin, to remove excess skin.

 The surgeon then draws a line to select the lower edge of skin that will be removed, which will finally turn into scars after surgery.
 The next step in your eyelid surgery is to mark the surplus skin on the upper eyelid.

 Subsequent to that, extra skin and tissues are removed together with a thin layer of muscle to enhance the contour of your eyelid crease.
 A single layer of sutures is used to close the incision, generally concealing the scar in the upper eyelid fold.
 A single long stitch, known as a running stitch, is commonly used during the upper eyelid lift.

 The procedure usually takes anywhere between 1-3 hours depending on the patient and the level of work required.

 The procedure is often completed under local anaesthetic; however, if you would like to undergo surgery under general anaesthetic, that is also possible.
 If you would prefer general anaesthetic, you can discuss this option with Dr Attalla during the consultation.
 Patients should be aware that the use of general anaesthetic will incur additional costs.